tknopp/RedPitayaDAQServer/docs/src/cluster.md

 ![Cluster](./assets/cluster.png)

 The clock is distributed from the master to the first slave via an SATA cable (green).
 Additional slaves can be used by connecting the next slave to the previous one.
-Additionally all slaves have connection from +3.3 Volt
+Additionally all slaves have connection from +3.3 Volt to `DIO0_N`.

-### Trigger Distribution

 In order to send a mutual trigger signal for starting the acquisition and the signal generation, you also have to connect the master's `DIO5_P` pin (see [link](http://redpitaya.readthedocs.io/en/latest/developerGuide/125-14/extent.html)) with the `DIO0_P` pin of all devices including the master.